This post contains affiliate links.

 When you wash rather than wipe, you increase your cleanliness and reduce the risk of irritations and painful conditions.

-Indeed many people report that once they started using a bidet, they no longer experienced any irritations at all.
+In fact, many people report that once they started using a bidet, they no longer experienced any irritations at all.

 And installing one in your bathroom can prove to be very beneficial for all family members, especially the elderly, young children, and people with mobility issues.